 As a tourist favorite, the beautiful Pushkar is nested at a height of 510 meters and is bordered by hillocks on three sides.

-Top 5 Things To Do In Pushkar Mela
+Top 5 Things To Do In Pushkar Mela in 2021

 Visiting the Pushkar Mela should be on everyone’s bucket list, but if you haven’t given it a thought, here’s five things to do in Pushkar Mela that will definitely make you feel like making the tour.